matrixxx-dev/matrixxx-initrd-build/README.md

 - **01-script-set-working-link.sh**
   - create a working link to working directory
 - **02-script-build_InitalRD.sh**
-  - actual build of the initramfs (directory new contains the output)
+  - actual build of the initramfs - a cpio archive (compressed with gzip) (directory 'new' contains the output)
 - **03-script-store-working-dir.sh**
   - create TAR files for update the archive directory (splited versions of current release version)